When Coping Skills Don’t Touch It

 If urges and habits have become automatic

-HRT and behaviorally specific work target awareness, triggers, competing responses, and the patterns generic talk therapy often misses.
+HRT and behaviorally specific work target awareness, triggers, competing responses, and the habit loops generic talk therapy often misses.

 When Therapy Has Felt Supportive But Not Specific